Chiral anomaly and positive longitudinal magnetoresistance in the type-II Dirac semimetals $\it{A}_x$PdTe$_2$ (\textit{A} = Cu, Ag): Supplementary information

-AMR data is fitted using equation \ref{eq4} and is used to extract the values of $\rho_{\parallel}$ and $\rho_{\perp}$.
-The AMR ratio for PdTe$_2$ is $\sim$ -12 at \textit{H} = 12 Tesla and $\it{T}$ = 3 K, which is less than that observed for Ag$_{0.05}$PdTe$_2$.
+AMR data is fitted using equation \ref{eq2} and is used to extract the values of $\rho_{\parallel}$ and $\rho_{\perp}$.
+The AMR ratio for PdTe$_2$ is $\sim$ -12 at $\it{\mu_0 H}$ = 12 Tesla and $\it{T}$ = 3 K, which is less than that observed for Ag$_{0.05}$PdTe$_2$.
+The angular dependence of AMR at different $\it{\mu_0 H}$ for $\it{T}$ = 2 K and at different \textit{T} for $\it{\mu_0 H}$ = 14 Tesla respectively for Cu$_{0.05}$PdTe$_2$ is shown in figure \ref{fig:FigureS9}(a) and \ref{fig:FigureS9}(b).